-To perform an appropriate actuarial analysis of the Technical Provisions and to carry out the projections to ultimate cost, historical claims data on a paid and incurred basis (gross of contractual and facultative reinsurance) have been taken into account.
-Development data used for these purposes fulfil the appropriate quality attributes of proportionality, materiality and completeness.
+To perform an appropriate actuarial analysis of the Technical Provisions and to carry out ultimate cost projections, historical claims data on a paid and incurred basis (gross of contractual and facultative reinsurance) have been taken into account.
+The development data used for these purposes fulfil the appropriate quality attributes of proportionality, materiality and completeness.

-Each portfolio is selected to identify homogeneous groups of risks, type of coverage and other specificities, such as the length and the variability of the claims run-off.
-The minimum level of granularity adopted considers the split between types (direct business, proportional accepted business) and in each category identifies twelve Lines of Business (workers' compensation; medical expenses; income protection; motor vehicle liability; other motor; marine, aviation and transport; fire and other damage to property; general liability; credit and suretyship; legal expenses; assistance; miscell aneous financial loss).
+Each portfolio is selected to identify homogeneous groups of risks, types of coverage and other specificities such as the length and the variability of the claims run-off.
+The minimum level of granularity adopted considers the split between types (direct business, proportional accepted business), and in each category identifies twelve Lines of Business (workers' compensation; medical expenses; income protection; motor vehicle liability; other motor; marine, aviation and transport; fire and other damage to property; general liability; credit and suretyship; legal expenses; assistance; miscellaneous financial loss).
 Where necessary, a more granular segmentation of the portfolio is used, especially in the case of property, liability and motor insurance.
 Where reasonable, claims have been split depending on their size and significance into attritional, large and extremely large claims, and the analysis has been done separately for each claims type.
-In addition, annuity claims are treated separately as well.
+In addition, annuity claims are also treated separately.